 - Prenatal Bath Bombs: Hot tubs may be out during pregnancy, but warm baths are incredibly beneficial during this time.
 To up the ante, I loved using Glow Organics Bath Bombs, which are made with Baking Soda, Citric Acid, Organic Cocoa Butter, Organic Sweet Almond Oil and Organic essential oils.
 I also loved their Foot and Hand Scrub

 - Gentle Skincare: With all the extra hormones, it’s only natural for your skin to take a hit.
 So if you missed the pregnancy glow and went straight to teenage boy acne (like me!), this one’s for you.
-Instead of drying out your skin with harsh topicals that have been proven to cause birth defects, check out True Botanicals Pregnancy Line and Acure Organics Sensitive Skin Cleanser.
+Instead of drying out your skin with harsh topicals that have been proven to cause birth defects, check out True Botanicals Pregnancy Line (get 15% off with the code Root15) and Acure Organics Sensitive Skin Cleanser.

 - Gentle Exercise: Workout while pregnant?
 Ha, that’s hilarious.
 I barely had the energy to put on pants, let alone go to the gym.
 So instead I did some light yoga and stretching at home, and took my puppy for leisurely walks around the neighborhood.
 It wasn’t always easy to get myself moving, but I always felt better after I did.